TiMem: Temporal-Hierarchical Memory Consolidation for Long-Horizon Conversational Agents: Prompt Templates

-For knowledge update tasks: \begin{mdframed}[linewidth=0.5pt,linecolor=black!60,backgroundcolor=gray!5,skipabove=\baselineskip,skipbelow=\baselineskip,innertopmargin=8pt,innerbottommargin=8pt] \ttfamily I will give you a question, a correct answer, and a response from a model.
+\begin{promptbox}[LongMemEval Judge (Knowledge Update)] \promptbody I will give you a question, a correct answer, and a response from a model.
 Please answer yes if the response contains the correct answer.
 Otherwise, answer no. If the response contains some previous information along with an updated answer, the response should be considered as correct as long as the updated answer is the required answer.

 Question: \{question\}

 Correct Answer: \{answer\}

 Model Response: \{response\}